samservo09/bioinformatics-bipolar-drug-discovery/README.md

 - RMSE: 0.82

 ## Conclusion
 In conclusion, this project explored the biological data of Norepinephrine transporter using the drug discovery process in bioinformatics.
 From the analyzed descriptors in this dataset, the fact that LogP does not show a significant difference between the 'active' and 'inactive' groups suggests that hydrophobicity is not a key factor in determining bioactivity for this particular target.
-In this case, other molecular properties or structural features may play a more critical role in driving the observed activity. <br>
+In this case, other molecular properties or structural features may play a more critical role in driving the observed activity. <br> <br>

-Note: The model built is not yet exported with pickle.
+_Note:_ The model built is not yet exported with pickle.
 Further hyperparameter tuning and data preprocessing is recommended for higher R-Squared.

 ### References
 [Drug Discovery Using Machine Learning - Data Professor](https://www.youtube.com/watch?v=jBlTQjcKuaY&t=5075s) <br>